kubev2v/forklift/docs/hooks.md

 When an Ansible playbook is provided as part of a migration hook it will be mounted into the hook container as a ConfigMap.
 In either case the hook container will be run as job in the konveyor-forklift namespace on the cluster, using either the default ServiceAccount or a ServiceAccount define on the hook resource.

 # Adding a hook to a Plan
-Hooks can be specified per VM and may be run as a post of pre hook.
+Hooks can be specified per VM and may be run as a post or pre hook.
 When adding a hook you must specify the namespace where the hook CR is located along with its name and specify whether it should be run as a PreHook or PostHook.

 ```
 kind: Plan